Things to know

 Although they resemble bison, these rather strange looking animals are actually very large goats and can weigh up to 900lbs.
 With impressive horns and enormous shaggy coats they are an iconic Arctic species that likes to feed on the rolling tundra in small family groups.

 Their wool is ten times warmer than cashmere, but hard to process making it expensive to buy.
-The best place to spot herds of these creatures, which can easily be mistaken for large rocks, is Kangerlussuaq on Greenland’s west coast.
+The best place to spot herds of these creatures, is Kangerlussuaq on Greenland’s west coast.
 However, they can be encountered on the tundra in a number of other locations.